-Should you buy a 360-degrees video camera for real-estate video?
+Should you buy a 360-degree video camera for real-estate video?

-The space is flooded with guys who do 360 and it has its own specialized equipment.
+The space is flooded with guys who do 360 videos and have specialized equipment.

 How do I capture the house in its entirety?

-The hero shot is always the front of the home or the backyard whatever is more sellable.
+The hero shot is always the front of the home, backyard, or whatever is more sellable.
 An agent will let you know!

-This hero shot can be done in any way you want as the creative control is in your quart here.
+This hero shot can be done any way you want, as the creative control is in your quart here.